Austinkchow/Stroop-Effect-Game/readme.md

 extra:
 3 rounds
-1st round: words with black font color, 1 points for each right answer. with different font color, 2 points for each right answer.
+1st round: words with black font color, 1 points for each right answer.
+2nd round words with different font color, 2 points for each right answer.
 3rd round: words with different font color and background color, 3 points for each right answer.